Cost-Per-Hire: The Hidden Metric Impacting Costs

 Add together all internal and external recruiting costs (plus vacancy costs if included).

-6. Divide by number of hires
+6. Divide by the number of hires

 7. Report two ways